MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 You must configure authentication after the installer deploys the MobileFirst Server administration web applications in the web application server.

-The MobileFirst Server administration has the following Java™ Platform, Enterprise Edition (Java EE) security roles defined:
+The MobileFirst Server administration has the following Java Platform, Enterprise Edition (Java EE) security roles defined:

 * mfpadmin
 * mfpdeployer